 Connection Chair Information

-Volunteers are invaluable in helping plan, implement, and evaluate activities that strengthen the relationship between alumni and the College.
+Even during the current pandemic environment, volunteers are still invaluable in helping plan, implement, and evaluate virtual activities that strengthen the relationship between alumni and the College.
 Your efforts, in concert with the Alumni & Parent Engagement staff, make these meaningful opportunities possible.
-If you are interested in becoming a Connection organizer, or if you have any suggestions for additional resources that would be helpful to you, please contact Geoff Semenuk, associate director of Alumni & Parent Engagement, at firstname.lastname@example.org or (610) 328-8453.
+If you are interested in becoming an event organizer, or if you have any suggestions for additional resources that would be helpful to you, please contact Geoff Semenuk, associate director of Alumni & Parent Engagement, at firstname.lastname@example.org or (610) 328-8453.

 Connection Chair Goals